andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 In the process of researching the names & details of this story I stumbled upon an attraction in Google Maps simply titled "Waterfall with bridge."
 It appears to be a relatively mundane (by Norwegian standards) waterfall equipped with a wooded footbridge over its outfall.
-With a 4.7 rating from 7 reviews, the likes of which you can find
+With a 4.7 / 5 average rating from 7 the reviews are tepid,

 <div class="block-quote mb-4">
 	Not a clear path towards this bridge, but a very beautiful place.